The Harp Society of New Zealand Grants Programme

-Dependent on available funds, the Harp Society would like to award a minimum of two (2) grants every six (6) months.
-The Harp Society would like to award at least one (1) grant every six (6) months to a member was is aged 20 years or under at the date of application.
-As a guideline, a maximum per grant of NZ$150 (inclusive of GST if applicable) is envisaged for a grant for activities within New Zealand.
+Dependent on available funds, the Harp Society would like to award a minimum of four (4) grants in any 12 month period.
+The Harp Society would like to award at least one (1) grant in any 12 month period to a member who is aged 18 years or under at the date of application.
+As a guideline, an amount of NZ$150 (inclusive of GST if applicable) per grant is envisaged for activities within New Zealand.
 The value of available grants for use primarily outside New Zealand will be determined on a case by case basis by the Grant Sub-Committee, in consultation with the Committee of the Harp Society at the time.

-Grants are not able to be considered for events, projects, or the like that have already taken place at the time of an application being made.
+Grants are not able to be considered for events, projects, or the like that have taken place prior to an application being made.

 Who will make the decision on awarding the grant?

 A Grant Sub-Committee will be formed to assess and award the grants.
 This Sub-Committee will comprise the current Harp Society President, one current Harp Society Committee member and a non-Committee Harp Society member who has recently been awarded a grant (or a second current Harp Society Committee member if a recent grant recipient is not available).
 Members of the Grant Sub-Committee are not eligible for a grant in the grant period they are on the Sub-Committee.
-The decisions of the Grant Sub-Committee, in any six month period, will be final.
+The decisions of the Grant Sub-Committee will be final.

 How do I apply for a grant?

-Information about the Harp Society Grant Programme will be available on the Harp Society website and in the Harp Society Journal.
-Follow the link below to complete the online application form.
+Follow the link below to complete the online form to apply for a grant.
 Alternatively a hard copy form may be requested from the President or Treasurer of the Harp Society.
 The information required to complete the form will include: contact details of the applicant; a brief description of the purpose of the grant requested; the grant amount requested; the timeframe for the intended purpose of the grant; and a description of the anticipated benefit to the New Zealand harp community.Apply for a Grant

 When will decisions be made about the awarding of grants?

-The decision on the awarding of grants will be made on or before 30 April and 31 October in each year.
-All grant applicants in the six month period, whether they are the successful recipient(s) of a grant or not, will be advised by email or post as soon as possible after the decision date.
+The decision on a grant application(s), whether successful or not, will be advised by email or post as soon as possible after the Grant Sub-Committee has met to review the application.
 Where an applicant is unsuccessful, the Grant Sub-Committee will, wherever possible, provide an explanation as to the reason a grant was not awarded.